Martie Maguire: The Chicks

-In 1989, Maguire and Strayer joined guitarist Robin Lynn Macy and Laura Lynch on double bass in the Dixie Chicks, playing what was at the time predominantly bluegrass music and a mix of country standards.
-Originally listed as Martha, and then Martie Erwin, Maguire played fiddle, mandolin, viola and harmonized with Strayer on backing vocals.
+In 1989, Martie and Emily joined guitarist Robin Lynn Macy and Laura Lynch on double bass in the Dixie Chicks, playing what was at the time predominantly bluegrass music and a mix of country standards.
+Originally listed as Martha, and then Martie Erwin, she played fiddle, mandolin, viola and harmonized with Emily on backing vocals.

-Maguire had begun writing and recording songs on their debut independent album, Thank Heavens for Dale Evans, and in 2001, one song co-written with Laura Lynch called "Pink Toenails" resurfaced.
+Martie had begun writing and recording songs on their debut independent album, Thank Heavens for Dale Evans, and in 2001, one song co-written with Laura Lynch called "Pink Toenails" resurfaced.
 The song was featured in the film, Don't Say A Word, with Skye McCole Bartusiak performing the song.

-When their second album had a more polished sound, Maguire commented, "I hope our fans won't be disappointed [in The Little Ol' Cowgirl]; it's got drums on every track; it's no longer bluegrass, but we have to make a living and you can't do that playing bluegrass."
+When their second album had a more polished sound, Martie commented, "I hope our fans won't be disappointed [in The Little Ol' Cowgirl]; it's got drums on every track; it's no longer bluegrass, but we have to make a living and you can't do that playing bluegrass."

-Two albums later, after Natalie Maines became the lead vocalist of The Chicks, the band's commercial success skyrocketed.
-Maguire said of their music, "It's very rootsy, but then Natalie comes in with a rock and blues influence.
+Two albums later, after Natalie Maines became the lead vocalist of the Chicks, the band's commercial success skyrocketed.
+Martie said of their music, "It's very rootsy, but then Natalie comes in with a rock and blues influence.
 That gave Emily and I[sic] a chance to branch out, because we loved those kinds of music but felt limited by our instruments."

-Maguire co-wrote the song, "Cowboy Take Me Away" on the Chicks' album Fly for her sister Emily.
+Martie co-wrote the song, "Cowboy Take Me Away" on the Chicks' album Fly for her sister Emily.
 It was a tribute to Emily's courtship with country music writer/singer Charlie Robison.
-Maguire was singled out by BMI in 2000, and awarded Songwriter of the Year for writing and/or co-writing "Cowboy Take Me Away", "Ready To Run" and "You Were Mine".
+Martie was singled out by BMI in 2000, and awarded Songwriter of the Year for writing and/or co-writing "Cowboy Take Me Away", "Ready To Run" and "You Were Mine".
 "You Were Mine" was co-written by the sisters about their parents' divorce.